 Department of Theatre Arts & Dance

-To apply, incoming students must submit an application, and attend Auditions or Portfolio Reviews depending on the student's discipline.
+To apply, incoming students must submit an application, and attend Auditions, Portfolio Reviews or submit recorded work samples depending on the student's discipline.

 Continuing students may apply simply by submitting an application, and do not audition or present a portfolio as part of the scholarship process.
 Awards are made based on assessment of the students’ activities throughout the year as witnessed by faculty and staff (course work, production work, service, outside projects, collaboration, and leadership).
 Department faculty meet to decide awards in the Spring term following submission of applications.

 Scholarships are granted only to those students who have been admitted to the University and are declared Theatre Arts & Dance Majors.
 All scholarship applicants are urged to pay particular attention to the narrative essay.